Braised Ossobuco with Onions

 Towards the end of cooking, if there is still too much water, continue cooking without the lid.

-Depending on your taste, you can add a glass of white wine.
+According to your taste, you can add a glass of white wine.

-The bouillon cube is optional, we sometimes add it to give the dish an extra boost.
+The bouillon cube is optional; sometimes we add it to give the dish an extra boost.

 Braised Ossobuco with Porcini Mushrooms